credibil/core/README.md

 # Core

-Core libraries shared by Credibil projects.
+Core libraries shared by Credibil projects only.
+This is not intended to be a standalone library.